 There are some adorable Hebrew letter charts out there.
 Be sure to check Pinterest for ideas.
 I have also seen some cute things on etsy.com.
 You can also make your own with construction paper, scissors and glue.
 If your children are making them, they will learn their letters that much easier.

-Here are some beautiful posters available on etsy.
+Here are some beautiful posters available for sale. affiliate links

 Decorate with Hebrew